elysium-suite/aeacus/README.md

 name = "ubuntu-18-supercool" # Unique identifier name
-title = "CoolCyberStuff Practice Round" # Round title user = "coolUser" # Main user for the image
+title = "CoolCyberStuff Practice Round" # Round title user = "coolUser" # Main user for the image os = "Ubuntu 18.04" # Operating system used for ReadMe

 # If remote is specified, aeacus will report its score
 # and refuse to score if the remote server does not accept